Geborgen/nordic-souls/README.md

 - [Changelog](#changelog)
 - [Credits and Thanks](#credits-and-thanks)

+## THIS LIST REQUIRES THE COMPLETE AE UPGRADE.

 ## Preamble

 Nordic Souls is a comprehensive gameplay and visual overhaul for Skyrim SE/AE which expands on the darker aspects of the game while still staying true to Skyrim's Nordic theme and modernizing it.
 Including LOTD, dozens of hours of new quests, a complete SimonRim gameplay overhaul, and much more, this list will modernize Skyrim in a way that is somewhat familiar yet new and refreshing.